 - 5.2 The scheme's protected liabilities are defined in section 131 of the Act.
-As set out in the closed scheme valuation certificate they comprise: - a Liabilities for and in respect of members which correspond to the compensation that would be payable with effect from the effective date (assuming there had been an insolvency event on the day after the effective date) excluding benefit installation/payment expenses and cost of winding-up - b Liabilities other than for and in respect of members - c Benefit installation/payment expenses - d Estimated cost of winding-up a The amount of the protected liabilities relating to benefits for or in respect of members shall be the estimated cost of securing these benefits to members by purchasing an annuity at the best value rate available in the market as estimated by the Board.
+As set out in the closed scheme valuation certificate they comprise: - a Liabilities for and in respect of members which correspond to the compensation that would be payable with effect from the effective date (assuming there had been an insolvency event on the day after the effective date) excluding benefit installation/payment expenses and cost of winding-up - b Liabilities other than for and in respect of members - c Benefit installation/payment expenses - d Estimated cost of winding-up - 5.3 Further information on determining Protected Liabilities - a The amount of the protected liabilities relating to benefits for or in respect of members shall be the estimated cost of securing these benefits to members by purchasing an annuity at the best value rate available in the market as estimated by the Board.
 They should be valued at the effective date (see 3.5).